-- Government Code, Article 7, section 54201 (Purchases of Supplies and Equipment by Local Agencies) - Public Contract Code, Chapter 2, section 2000 (Responsive Bidders) - Public Contract Code, Chapter 3, Article 5, section 3410 (Preference for United States-Grown Produce and Processed Foods in Contract of Public Entity for Purchase of Food) - Public Contract Code, Chapter 3.5, section 22150 (Recycled Product Procurement Mandates Pertaining to Local Governments)
+- Government Code section 54201 et seq., "Purchases of Supplies and Equipment by Local Agencies" - Public Contract Code, section 2000 et seg., "Responsive Bidders" - Public Contract Code, section 3400 et seq., "Preference for Materials" - Public Contract Code, section 22150 et seq., "Recycled Product Procurement Mandates Pertaining to Local Governments"

-The contracting and procurement policies must contain provisions to ensure that the grants and contracts are consistent with the county commission's strategic plan [Health and Safety Code sections 130140(d)(4) and 130151(b)(1)].
+The contracting and procurement policies must contain provisions to ensure that the grants and contracts are consistent with the county commission's strategic plan (Health and Safety Code sections 130140[a][1][C] and 130151[b][1]).

-- 1. Obtain meeting minutes to confirm that the commission adopted, in a public hearing and/or meeting, its contracting and procurement policies, including the applicable amendments to the policies. - 2.
+- Obtain meeting minutes to confirm that the commission adopted, in a public hearing and/or meeting, its contracting and procurement policies, including the applicable amendments to the policies. - 2.
 Obtain the county commission's written contracting and procurement policies and gain an understanding of how they are applied. - 3.
 Obtain a representation letter from the commission's legal representative stating whether the commission's contracting and procurement policies are consistent with state law. - 4.
 Test a representative sample of contract and procurement transactions against supporting source documentation, as follows: - a.
-Determine whether the transactions are in compliance with the commission's contracting and procurement policies (e.g., test for evidence of contract splitting, which occurs when multiple contracts are awarded to a single contractor in order to avoid monetary limits). - b.
-Determine whether expenditures are consistent with those identified in contracts and other types of agreements (e.g., grants, contracts, and memoranda of understanding). - c.
-Verify that the commission has determined whether grants, contracts, and other types of agreements are consistent with the commission's strategic plan.

-5. Include a finding in the Findings and Recommendations section of the audit report, if noncompliance is identified through the foregoing audit procedures.
+Determine whether the transactions are in compliance with the commission's contracting and procurement policies (e.g., test for evidence of contract splitting, which occurs when multiple contracts are awarded to a single contractor in order to avoid monetary limits). - Determine whether expenditures are consistent with those identified in contracts and other types of agreements (e.g., grants, contracts, and memoranda of understanding). - c.
+Verify that the commission has determined whether grants, contracts, and other types of agreements are consistent with the commission's strategic plan. - 5.
+Include a finding in the Findings and Recommendations section of the audit report, if noncompliance is identified through the foregoing audit procedures.
 The finding should state that future allocations may be withheld.